 Tucked away at the end is the 18 second (Cruel Reprise), which is as odd as the prelude.

-I’d forgotten just how slow Bobby Brown albums were.
-I had memories of him releasing up-beat rap-fueled songs, including the brilliant Two Can Play That Game from 1994/1995.
+Over all, I’d forgotten just how slow Bobby Brown albums were.
+I have memories of him releasing up-beat rap-fuelled songs, including the brilliant Two Can Play That Game from 1994/1995, and so I’m left wondering where these are?

 This album was fortunate to have the input of music production and songwriter team L.A.
 Reid and Babyface – both of whom already had an impressive career behind them, and would go on to even greater success.
+Vocalist Karyn White is also tucked away on the credits as having provided backing vocals throughout.
 Bobby embarked on a 120-date tour on the back of this album.

 - POP RESCUE 2015 RATING: 3 / 5